In this article, we'll show you how to import your general ledger opening balances for the beginning of your fiscal year.

 To do so, enter the debit amounts as positive numbers, and the credit amounts as negative numbers.

 This will be listed as the GL period you're importing for.
-Our example shows 19-12.
-This means that the year is 2019, and you're importing the opening balances for period 12.

 Once you've entered in your accounts, filled in your GL balances, and verified that all information in the sheet is correct, go ahead and import your opening balances.